Posted on January 9, 2024 by Dina Miller

 You can’t go wrong with one of the largest retail centers in Northern Indiana.
 At Lighthouse Place Premium Outlets in Michigan City, you’ll find top fashion brands for the whole family—with prices that won’t blow your budget.
 Michigan City is an edgy and artistic community, and their downtown, the Uptown Arts District, is buzzing with hip breweries, eateries, boutiques and galleries.
 Downtown LaPorte offers classy antiques, boutiques, and specialty shops.

 Local creativity and craftsmanship come together to make one awesome shopping destination at Coppes Commons.
 Visit a number of small shops in the building.
 Drop by Dutch Lady Antiques for something that hard-to-buy-for friend will love.
 While you are in Nappanee, stop in at the Neighbors Mercantile for those unique and nostalgic finds.
 Visit Das Dutchman Essenhaus in Middlebury and browse seven unique Village Shops, each housed in an original Amish farm outbuilding.
 Downtown Goshen is filled with eclectic shops, specialty boutiques, cozy cafes and lively entertainment.
 Downtown Elkhart’s Gateway Mile is a walkable mile filled with inviting locally owned shops, restaurants, gorgeous gardens, museums and more.

 The Schoolhouse Shop and Antiques, a former 1886 Porter County Schoolhouse, is a shopping destination that offers an eclectic array of antiques and gifts near the Indiana Dunes.
+The popular Bass Pro Shop located in Portage is a shopping destination and museum.
 In Chesterton wander through the clothing and homeware shops, get lost in the aisles of the bookstore, or spend an afternoon exploring the antique mall.
 Enjoy Chesterton’s European Market on Saturdays or the Coffee Creek Farmers Market on Wednesdays from May to October.
 The streets of historic downtown Valparaiso are filled with unique gift shops, clothing stores, antique shops, and gourmet bakeries.